Table of Contents

 Inconsistent Data

 When working with various data sources, it's conceivable that the same information will have discrepancies between sources.
 The differences could be in formats, units, or occasionally spellings.
 The introduction of inconsistent data might also occur during firm mergers or relocations.
-Inconsistencies in data have a tendency to accumulate and reduce the value of data if they are not continually resolved.
-Organizations that have heavily focused on data consistency do so because they only want reliable data to support their analytics.
+Inconsistencies in data tend to accumulate and reduce the value of data if they are not continually resolved.
+Organizations that focus heavily on data consistency do so because they only want reliable data to support their analytics.

 Data Downtime

 Data is the driving force behind the decisions and operations of data-driven businesses.
 However, there may be brief periods when their data is unreliable or not prepared.
-Customer complaints and subpar analytical outcomes are only two ways that this data unavailability can have a significant impact on businesses.
-A data engineer spends about 80% of their time updating, maintaining, and guaranteeing the integrity of the data pipeline.
-In order to ask the next business question, there is a high marginal cost due to the lengthy operational lead time from data capture to insight.
+Customer complaints and subpar analytical outcomes are only two ways this data unavailability can significantly impact businesses.
+A data engineer spends significant amount of their time updating, maintaining, and guaranteeing the integrity of the data pipeline.
+To ask the next business question, there is a high marginal cost due to the lengthy operational lead time from data capture to insight.

 Schema modifications and migration problems are just two examples of the causes of data downtime.
-Data pipelines can be difficult due to their size and complexity.
-Data downtime must be continuously monitored, and it must be reduced through automation.
+Due to their size and complexity, data pipelines can be difficult to manage.
+Data downtime must be continuously monitored and reduced through automation.

 Ambiguous Data

 Even with thorough oversight, some errors can still occur in massive databases or data lakes.
-For data streaming at a fast speed, the issue becomes more overwhelming.
+The issue becomes more overwhelming when data streams at a fast speed.
 Spelling mistakes can go unnoticed, formatting difficulties can occur, and column heads might be deceptive.
-This unclear data might cause a number of problems for reporting and analytics.
+This unclear data might cause several problems for reporting and analytics.

 Duplicate Data

-Streaming data, local databases, and cloud data lakes are just a few of the sources of data that modern enterprises must contend with.
+Streaming data, local databases, and cloud data lakes are just a few of the data sources that modern enterprises must contend with.
 They might also have application and system silos.
 These sources are likely to duplicate and overlap each other quite a bit.
 For instance, duplicate contact information has a substantial impact on customer experience.
-If certain prospects are ignored while others are engaged repeatedly, marketing campaigns suffer.
+Marketing campaigns suffer if certain prospects are ignored while others are engaged repeatedly.
 The likelihood of biased analytical outcomes increases when duplicate data are present.
 It can also result in ML models with biased training data.

 While we emphasize data-driven analytics and its advantages, a data quality problem with excessive data exists.
-There is a risk of getting lost in an abundance of data when searching for information pertinent to your analytical efforts.
+There is a risk of getting lost in abundant data when searching for information pertinent to your analytical efforts.
 Data scientists, data analysts, and business users devote 80% of their work to finding and organizing the appropriate data.
-With an increase in data volume, other problems with data quality become more serious, particularly when dealing with streaming data and big files or databases.
+With increased data volume, other problems with data quality become more serious, mainly when dealing with streaming data and significant files or databases.

 Inaccurate Data

-For highly regulated businesses like healthcare, data accuracy is crucial.
+Data accuracy is crucial for highly regulated businesses like healthcare.
 Given the current experience, it is more important than ever to increase the data quality for COVID-19 and later pandemics.
-Inaccurate information does not provide you with a true picture of the situation and cannot be used to plan the best course of action.
+Inaccurate information does not provide a true picture of the situation and cannot be used to plan the best course of action.
 Personalized customer experiences and marketing strategies underperform if your customer data is inaccurate.

-Data inaccuracies can be attributed to a number of things, including data degradation, human mistake, and data drift.
+Data inaccuracies can be attributed to several things, including data degradation, human mistakes, and data drift.
 Worldwide data decay occurs at a rate of about 3% per month, which is quite concerning.
-Data integrity can be compromised while being transferred between different systems, and data quality might deteriorate with time.
+Data integrity can be compromised while transferring between different systems, and data quality might deteriorate with time.

 Hidden Data